TRIUMPH for sale

 Is there a connection between Triumph cars and motorcycles?

 Triumph began manufacturing motorcycles in 1902.
-In 1936, the motorcycle manufacturing business was sold to form Triumph Engineering, which became Triumph Motorcycles in 1983 and has remained independent from the automotive division ever since.
+In 1936, the motorcycle manufacturing division was sold to form Triumph Engineering, which became Triumph Motorcycles in 1983 and has remained independent from the automotive division ever since.